 Download the Grant Template

-Complete the required columns: Funder Name, Grant Name, Project, Status, & Fiscal Year
+Complete the required columns: Funder Name, Grant Name, Project, Status and Fiscal Year

 Upload the completed file to Instrumentl